Yes, you can deactivate Dante Via (using the button in the Activation panel) and reactivate it on another computer.

 No – Dante does not support Wi-Fi, your networked devices must all be physically connected to the Dante network via Ethernet Cat5e or Cat6 cables across a compatible network switch.

-Yes, all Dante AVIO adapters require an outside power source.
-Most Dante AVIO adapters require the use of a network switch with POE (power-over-Ethernet) capabilities or the use of a POE injector device.
-The Dante AVIO USB adapter has a third option - it can also receive power through the USB device to which it connects if that device has adequate power output.
+Yes, all Dante AVIO adapters require a power source.
+Most Dante AVIO adapters require the use of a network switch with POE (power-over-Ethernet) capabilities or the use of an 802.3af compliant PoE injector device.
+The Dante AVIO USB adapter also has a third option - it can also receive power through the USB device to which it connects if that device has adequate power output.
 If using a switch with POE, make sure it is configured to send power.

 On Mac OS X, audio-capable software destinations are not visible to Dante Via.